 The command-line interface was the only mode of interaction with the computer in the starting days of computing.
-With the command-line interface, the user has to communicate with the computer using the textual instructions or we say commands.
-For example, if one needs to delete a file from the system. the command would be:
+Here, the user communicates with the computer using textual instructions or commands.
+For example, if one needs to delete a file from the system, the command would be:

-But, this kind of user interface is not user-friendly as it is hard to learn such commands, even they can be error-prone and unforgiving if an error occurs.
-Such an interface may be irritating.
-So, the command line interface was not meant for the casual user but the experienced users generally prefer command-line interface.
+But, this kind of user interface is not user-friendly as it is hard to learn such commands.
+The commands can even be error-prone and unforgiving.
+Such interfaces may be irritating.
+So, the command line interface is not for the casual user, but the experienced users generally prefer the command-line interface.

 Example: Unix operating system